osmandapp/web/main/docs/documentation/plugins/parking.md

 <TabItem value="android" label="Android">

-To show the route from your current position to the Parking point, tap the navigation icon on the map, select the profile (i.e. on foot, public transport, etc.), and then tap the **To** field and among the available options look for **{% data variables.android-values.osmand_parking_position_name %}**.
+To show the route from your current position to the Parking point, tap the navigation icon on the map, select the profile (i.e. on foot, public transport, etc.), and then tap the **To** field and among the available options look for **<Translate android="true" ids="osmand_parking_position_name"/>**.

 ![Heading to Parking point in Android](@site/static/img/plugins/parking/and_navigating_to_parking.png)